kontikiki/before_ex_urdf/README.md

    $gazebo test_table_d435.world  (or any other world that you making)

-   notice!! cofirm the roscore is alive or not. if there is no roscore, execute first.
+   notice!! cofirm the roscore is alive or not before executing this pan-tilt model. if there is no roscore, execute first.

    $roscore